 Squash and Racketball

-When covid-related restrictions are lifted on 21st June, players will once again be able to enjoy the wide range of activities available in the Squash and Racketball section for beginners, competitive and social players alike.
+When covid-related restrictions are lifted on 21st June, players will once again be able to enjoy the wide range of activities available in the Squash and Racketball section.
 We welcome new members and their guests.
-Play to learn, enjoy friendly games – for fun, or as part of your keep fit programme – or play more competitively in the monthly leagues & annual club tournaments (which take place in spring and summer).
+Book coaching sessions, enjoy friendly games – for fun, or as part of your fitness programme – or play more competitively in the monthly leagues & annual club tournaments.

-Both our courts have tiered spectator galleries to view the action.
+Both of our courts have tiered spectator galleries to view the action.
 There is on-going investment in the club to continually improve amenities and services for our members and guests to make each visit as enjoyable as possible.

 Club nights are great fun – they provide opportunities for getting to know other members and play different people.
 All abilities are welcome.

 Squash Club Night takes place every Friday from 1745 onwards.
 Cost: £3 (pay at the bar).